Ananya2930/Goa-Tourism-Dashboard/README.md

-# Goa-Tourism-Dashboard
+# Interactive Tableau Dashboard on Goa Tourism
+## Project Objective
-An interactive Tableau dashboard analyzing Goa tourism trends from 2019 to 2022 using 5,000 tourist records.
-It features actionable insights on demographics, spending behavior, and seasonal trends.
+To provide a data-driven analysis of Goa’s tourism landscape (2019–2022) using 5,000 tourist records.
+This interactive dashboard identifies actionable patterns in demographics, spending behavior, and seasonal trends to support informed decision-making for stakeholders.